ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 -   The Graph shows that Southwestern Airline is dominating the scene for the total number of flights operated in United States.
 -   It is followed by Delta Airlines, American Airlines, SkyWest Airlines and United Airlines.

--   Note that this data is for the reporting airlines and not marketing airlines.
--   Parts of Skywest Airlines are marketed as American Airlines, Delta Airlines, and others are marketed as United Airlines.
+Note: This data is for the reporting airlines and not marketing airlines.Parts of Skywest Airlines are marketed as American Airlines, Delta Airlines, and others are marketed as United Airlines.

 ### Figure 4.2.3.2: Routes and Unique Routes

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-7-1.png)

 -  Despite running less than two thirds of number of operations run by Southwestern Airlines, Skywest Airlines runs on most number of unique routes in the United States.
--   It can be infered that Skywest is runs operations to many cities of United States than any other airlines.
+-  It can be inferred that Skywest is running operations to many cities of the United States than any other airlines.

 ### Figure 4.2.4: Cleveland Plot